 The talent shortage and talent management were again major topics of discussion at the World Procurement Congress in May.
 Yet, these are not new topics.
 The fact that this subject remains on the agenda for most leadership teams is what makes it more alarming.
 A 2018 CIPS survey found that 56% of employers are struggling to find talent, with this figure rocketing to 73% for senior leadership and executive positions, according to DHL.
-Tom Graham, a consultant in Berwick Partners’ Procurement and Supply Chain practice, investigates the reasons why this gap exists; why is there such a disconnect between what a business wants and what we think is available; and on whom is the onus to improve this?
+We investigate the reasons why this gap exists; why is there such a disconnect between what a business wants and what we think is available; and on whom is the onus to improve this?

 the misalignment between a corporate strategy and a procurement strategy;